Thank you for reading our post, please rate this article at the end.

 Therefore, to ensure safety for everyone, you can never ignore the boating rules.
-When another vessel crosses your path, or if you’re in their way, you need to think smart and act according to your position.
-Here in this post, I will talk about passing a boat and all the variables attached.
+When another vessel crosses your path, or if you’re in their way, you must think smart and act according to your position.
+In this post, I will discuss passing a boat and all the variables attached.

 It may seem simple enough, just like our daytime traffic, but steering a boat is a lot trickier than it appears.
-Therefore, if you know the rules, you will be safe and sound.
+Therefore, knowing the rules will make you safe and sound.

 Stand-On

-When your vessel comes in course with another boat, only one vessel continues its course, which means that it’s going to be either you or your fellow boat that gets to continue its direction and velocity.
+When your vessel comes in course with another boat, only one vessel continues its course, which means that it will be either you or your fellow boat that gets to continue its direction and velocity.

 So, a stand-on boat is the one that holds the privilege of continuing its course.
 In technical terms, you can call it the stand-on vessel.